parsabsh/linux-notes/README.md

 ### Change Permissions

-One of the most useful commands which enables us to change the permissions of a file or a directory, is `chmod` (i.e. change mode).
+One of the most useful commands which enable us to change the permissions of a file or a directory is `chmod` (i.e. change mode).
 This command can be used in two different ways:

 ```bash
 chmod MODE[,MODE,...]
 FILE  # using letters